peter1357908/Resistance-Online-Server-/doc/protocol.md

 }
 ```

-Server sends to the client on the event `chat` (notice that the following it basically an array of tuples):
+Server sends to the client on the event `chat` (notice that the following is an array of arrays):
 ```
 [
-    { playerID: String, message: String }
-]
+    [String] // a 2-element array in the format [messageFrom, message] ]
 ```